How to eat healthy

 When the inevitable overload of chemicals and additives cause a change in children’s behaviour, they are diagnosed as having ADHD.
 If these corporations had any genuine concern with public health, surely what we would see on the shelves would be something more than a sparse and extortionately priced, token ‘Free From’ section?
 Yes, the options are getting better, it can’t be denied, but this is more about supply and demand than genuine concern for health.
 When there is a majority of healthy foods, and marketing for these things rather than unhealthy junk food, the ethics can be said to have shifted.

-You are your own best Doctor
+You are your own best Doctor to stay healthy

 The bottom line when approaching the above is common sense; natural over synthetic is best in every case.
 We live in a natural world full of natural resources, yet these are suppressed in favour of synthetic products that do not resonate with our bodies.
 This much is plain to see for anyone who cares to look.

 We either choose or are unwittingly subjected to synthetics and processed junk on a daily basis in the name of convenience, widely through lack of education on the often simpler and healthier options.
-Given that convenience food is unlikely to be replaced due to modern-day hectic lifestyles, it is a shame that there are not more genuine organic food providers offering convenient organic meal preparations as a healthy alternative to fast food.
+Given that convenience food is unlikely to be replaced due to modern-day hectic lifestyles, it is a shame that there are no more genuine organic food providers offering convenient organic meal preparations as a healthy alternative to fast food.

 The sad truth is that choosing healthy food is a minefield of misleading claims, and more efforts are needed by those in the know to bring this information to the forefront.
 We must look past the self-proclaimed ‘authority’ of these corporations and recognise that we are the only authority; our own best doctors.
 Our bodies tell us what they need, if only we will listen, and nature has the solutions.
 We don’t have any more time to waste.